MrIdrisAbdulrahman/certified-aws-devops-professional/04-monitoring-and-logging/cloudwatch.md

 - Used to continuously analyze metrics to determine normal baselines and surface anomalies using machine learning algorithms
 - It creates a model based on the metric's past data
-- Shows us which values in the graph are out of the normal range
+- Shows us which values in the graph are out of normal range
-- Allows us to create alarms based on expect values (instead of using a static threshold)
+- Allows us to create alarms based on expected values (instead of using a static threshold)
 - Provides the ability to exclude time periods or events from being trained

 ## CloudWatch Logs